 Valerie A. Cwik, M.D.

-Dr. Cwik is Medical Director and Executive Vice President for Research with the Muscular Dystrophy Association (MDA).
-Dr. Cwik has an extensive background in neuromuscular disease management and research.
+Dr. Cwik is Medical Director and Senior Vice President for Research with the Muscular Dystrophy Association (MDA).
+Dr. Cwik is a neurologist and has an extensive background in neuromuscular disease management and research.
 She is a resource on matters relating to the increased complexities of patient management and clinical trials.
 She is the chief spokesperson for the MDA in media matters relating to their health care services program and advances in scientific research.

 Mr. Denger is a parent of two children affected by Duchenne muscular dystrophy.
-Mr. Denger is a Collaborative Programs Administrator with the Parent Project for Muscular Dystrophy.
+Mr. Denger is a parent advocate coordinator with the Parent Project for Muscular Dystrophy.
 Mr. Denger has been active in seeking new or improved therapies and possible cures for muscular dystrophy.
 He has made advocacy an important part of his life, and he strongly supports programs that enhance patient lives by increasing access to current research and care information, services, or participation in efforts to improve the prognosis for acute or chronic conditions.

 Alan Guttmacher, M.D.